How companies set realistic goals

 STEP 5 – Assign an appropriate timeframe.
-When will you be taking key actions, and when do you expect to see some or all of the results you are looking for?
+When will you take key actions, and when do you expect to see some results you are looking for?
 Your timeframe can be a combination of deadlines, frequencies, and milestones.

 STEP 6 – Write three to five goals that will guide your performance throughout the year.
 When writing the goals, use the formula CONTEXT + ACTION + TIMEFRAME = RESULTS.

 - Write a little about the current situation.
-What are the current challenges or opportunities that you are going to tackle?
+What are the current challenges or opportunities you’re tackling?
 (CONTEXT)

 - List the one or two core actions you will be taking to solve the context.
 (ACTION)